webqit/oohtml/README.md

 Extended usage concepts
 </summary>

-If you must load the script "async", one little trade-off has to be made for `<script scoped>` and `<script contract>` elements to have them ignored by the browser until the polyfill comes picking them up: *employing a custom MIME type in place of the standard `text/javascript` and `module` types*, in which case, a `<meta name="scoped-js">` element is used to configure the polyfill to honor the custom MIME type:
+If you must load the script "async", one little trade-off has to be made for `<script scoped>` and `<script reflex>` elements to have them ignored by the browser until the polyfill comes picking them up: *employing a custom MIME type in place of the standard `text/javascript` and `module` types*, in which case, a `<meta name="scoped-js">` element is used to configure the polyfill to honor the custom MIME type:

 ```html
 <head>